Sony HX350 Comparison Review

 The Sony Cyber-shot DSC-HX350 is a fixed lens compact camera that was announced in December 2016 and is equipped with a 1/2.3-inch sensor.
 It offers a resolution of 19.9 megapixel.

 Is the Sony HX350 a good camera?
-The HX350 has a Camera Elo of 1539.
+The HX350 has a Camera Elo of 1736.
 This rating puts the HX350 below average of all superzoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the HX350 also ranks below average.
+In terms of its sensor size category (small sensor cameras), the HX350 ranks among the top 50 percent.
+Based on its within category standings, the camera earns a 3-star performance rating.

 |Fixed lens compact camera|